 The Mekong Delta in Vietnam stretches to the border of Cambodia, to the Gulf of Thailand, and through the southwestern parts of Saigon.
 It makes up around 25% of the land area and South Vietnam, and boasts around half of the total population in the country, with numbers around 8 million.
 Compared to the rest of the country, this area has the highest population density and is continuing to grow.
-My friend at who is a Locksmith in Austin, loves visiting family here once in a while.
+My friend at who is a locksmith in Jonesboro GA, loves visiting family here once in a while.
 Most of the Delta is flat and carved out by the Mekong River and other sources of water in the area.
 Much of this area is covered with rice paddies.
 This helped to make Vietnam a top exporter of rice in the world, making the Delta critical for the survival of South Vietnam’s economy.

 The local sell their crops using the Mekong River.
 The view along the river is tropical and beautiful, and you can find almost any tropical fruit you may want.
 The locals are friendly and welcoming, and could take you to many locations during your travels along the river.